 The DAISY Program

 The DAISY Foundation was formed in November 1999, by the family of J. Patrick Barnes who died at the age of 33 of complications of Idiopathic Thrombocytopenic Purpura (ITP).
 The nursing care Patrick received when hospitalized profoundly touched his family, and is what led them to create the DAISY Foundation.
 DAISY stands for:

 Bay Area Hospital is proud to partner with The DAISY Foundation to honor the compassionate care of our extraordinary nurses throughout the year.
 We have been participating in the global DAISY program since 2016, and have awarded several of our nurses who have been nominated for providing extraordinary acts of compassionate care and clinical excellence every day in their work with our patients.
-Our most recent 2020 winners is:
+Our most recent 2021 winner is:

 - Attacking the